Mercury and Toxics in Nature

 Volcanoes are one natural source of airborne mercury.
 However, human activities are mostly responsible for elevated levels of mercury in the environment.
 Activities that create mercury pollution include burning coal for electricity, burning mercury-contaminated waste, and making chlorine.
 Once released into the air, mercury can travel long distances before it is deposited on land or water.
 In nature, especially in certain types of wetlands, deposited mercury can chemically change into a toxic form called methylmercury.

-In fish, birds, and wildlife effects can include:
+Effects in fish, birds, and wildlife can include:

 • reduced reproductive success,